-The build slots will be allocated on a 'first-come, first-serve basis', so please do reserve your slot as soon as possible by clicking the button below.
+The build slots will be allocated on a 'first-come, first-served basis', so please apply for your build slot by clicking the button below.

 The car that brought Automobiles Ettore Bugatti to fame in the 1920s, the Bugatti Type 35, is generally acknowledged as the most successful racing car of all time.

 During its long career it won around 2,000 professional and amateur races, averaging more than fourteen per week at its peak.